From the site

 Welcome to Scotland - land of legends and romance, from the great cultural cities in the south, to the dramatic mountains and misty lochs of the Highlands.
 On arrival at Edinburgh airport, transfers depart for your hotel at 09:00, 11:00 and 13:00.
 Then the rest of the day is yours to relax before joining your Travel Director at 17:30 for a Welcome Dinner with wine at a local restaurant.
-On select departures, you will also attend The Royal Edinburgh Military Tattoo — a colourful mix of pipes and drums, dance and display, set against the floodlit backdrop of Edinburgh Castle.
+On select departures, during your time in Edinburgh you will also attend The Royal Edinburgh Military Tattoo — a colourful mix of pipes and drums, dance and display, set against the floodlit backdrop of Edinburgh Castle.

 Edinburgh, The Capital of Culture.

 Join a Local Expert to see the highlights of the city.
 Drive along Princes Street to the ornate Scott Memorial, then see the 18th century New Town with its neoclassical Georgian facades.
 In the Old Town see the Palace of Holyroodhouse, the official Scottish residence of the Queen.
 Venture up the Royal Mile to visit Edinburgh Castle, home of Mons Meg, the Stone of Destiny and Scotland’s Crown Jewels, the Honours of Scotland.
 The rest of the day is at leisure; why not visit the art treasures in the National Gallery?

 To St. Andrews and the Highland Capital of Inverness.